jschnab/easy-data-analysis/README.md

 * `--skip-header` number of rows to skip at the beginning of the file
 * `--xcolumn` name of the column containing x-axis values
 * `--ycolumn` name of the column containing y-axis values
-* `--xlabel` label on the plot's x-axis
+* `--xlabel` label on the x-axis
-* `--ylabel` label on the plot's y-axis
+* `--ylabel` label on the y-axis
-* `--xlimit` specify left and right values for x-axis limits
+* `--xlimit` left and right values for x-axis limits
-* `--ylimit` specify bottom and top values for y-axis limits
+* `--ylimit` bottom and top values for y-axis limits
-* `--figure-size` specify width and height in inches
+* `--figure-size` width and height in inches
 * `--legend-location` run `eda plot spectrum -h` for more information
-* `--title` specify the title of the plot
+* `--title` title of the plot

 For example:
 ```
-eda plot kinetics file1.csv file2.csv -l experiment1 experiment2 -m
+eda plot kinetics file1.csv file2.csv -l experiment1 experiment2 -f
 ```

 For more information: